osm-search/nominatim-suggest/GSoC Final Documentation.md

 formula = [wiki importance or {0.75 - record['rank_search'] / 40}] * factor + elasticsearch score

 ![Imgur](https://i.imgur.com/YM0ms25.png)

 **Image:** autocomplete end point does not provide important places.
 This is because of the modified factor.

 ![Imgur](https://i.imgur.com/guLn5Ch.png)

 **Image:** autocomplete end point provides important places first, with default formula.

 * The API endpoints have features to modify the type of search performed.

 ![Imgur](https://i.imgur.com/8n9nITS.png)

 **Image:** Fuzzy query type to allow typo tolerence.

 * The suggestions are provided on each keystroke and are fast.(The suggestions provided are fast enough, so we did not implement debouncing)

 ![Imgur](https://i.imgur.com/3lnjEkM.png)

 **Image:** Waterfall of network calls.

 * Indexig time for planet-wide DB is less than 20 hours.
 * The elasticsearch index takes up 10-13 GB of total space for planet wide DB.

 ![Imgur](https://i.imgur.com/2QlbO6i.png)

+**Image:** Shows the suggestion index size.

 * Browser default language support - If the suggestions fetched are not from the browser default language, we provide the address in browser default language in paranthesis.

 ![Imgur](https://i.imgur.com/7dayNAH.png)

+**Image:** Since the user typed in Kannada, and my browser default is English, addr:en has been shown in paranthesis.

 * The suggestions also include icons to denote the category and type of the place.

 ![Imgur](https://i.imgur.com/WpVuLc0.png)

 * Our setup can also be used over smaller extracts of Nominatim DB.

 ### What did I learn?